 - The format can be printed booklets, PDFs, web pages, audio or video - it can combine formats to produce an accessible package.

-Keith has 17 years' experience creating accessible information and has produced hundreds of pieces of work, some of which are shown below:
+Keith has 20 years' experience creating accessible information and has produced hundreds of pieces of work, some of which are shown below:

 We get rid of the jargon.